 - Diet: Eat as tolerated and take small bites.
-Soft foods are easier to swallow since you will not be able to breathe through your nose and chewing may be uncomfortable.
-Dark green leafy vegetables and pineapple juice can help reduce bruising and swelling.
+Soft foods are easier to swallow since you will not be able to breathe well through your nose and chewing may be uncomfortable.
+Dark green leafy vegetables and pineapples (with the core) can help reduce bruising and swelling.
 Eat lots of pineapples.
 Continue following your dietary and supplement restriction from before surgery for 2 more weeks after surgery.
-Milk shakes or protein shakes give you hydration and protein. - Hydration: Stay hydrated by drinking 6 to 8 glasses of water or sport drinks (Gatorade) a day.
+Milk shakes or protein shakes give you hydration and protein.
+THIS IS NOT THE TIME TO CALORIE-RESTRICT OR DIET. - Hydration: Stay hydrated by drinking 6 to 8 glasses of water or sport drinks (Gatorade) a day.
 Use straws when drinking fluids.
 Larger straws are easier than thin ones.